Families and the life course

 Contemporary fatherhoods: includes Rachel Brooks and Paul Hodkinson's examination of the experiences and journeys of fathers who are primary or equal carers for young children and Ranjana Das and Paul Hodkinson’s research on new fathers’ experiences of mental health issues and the role of digital media as part of their journeys.

 Families and incarceration: centres on work by Dan McCarthy and Maria Adams on the perspectives of the carers (particularly mothers) of imprisoned youth offenders and the ways they seek to support their children.
 It also includes Maria Adam’s PhD work on the families of prisoners in Scotland.

 Transnational families: features Venetia Evergeti’s research on the interplay between ethnicity and transnational family networks in relation to the Greek Diaspora in the UK.

 Research in this strand centres on the lives of LGBTQI+ people across the life course, contemporary grandparenting and ageing and everyday life.
-The Department is home to the Centre for Research on Ageing and Gender (CRAG).
+The Department is home to the Centre for Research on Ageing and Generations (CRAG).

 LGBTQI+ lives and identities across the life course: features several projects led by Andy King, including a cross-European comparison of inequalities across the life course of LGBTQI+ people, research exploring transitions into and through a retirement community, and work on housing inequalities experienced by LGBTQ+ people, including those in later life.